What is a machine? – 3 idiots machine definition breakdown

 • ‘C’ rating/discharge rate

-Voltage of LiPo battery :
+Voltage of LiPo battery:

 A battery is a combination of cells.
-So basically to calculate the total voltage of the battery, we need to know the voltage of a single cell.
+So basically, to calculate the total voltage of the battery, we need to know the voltage of a single cell.

 • So, we decide a term called ‘Nominal Voltage‘.
-This is basically an approx. average value of the max and min voltages.
-In case of LiPo, we take it as 3.7 V. For batteries, we always consider the nominal voltage
+This is basically an approx. The average value of the max and min voltages.
+In the case of LiPo, we take it as 3.7 V. For batteries, we always consider the nominal voltage

 ‘S’ represents the number of cells